mosajjal/dnsmonster/README.md

 ALTER TABLE `.inner.DNS_RESPONSECODE` MODIFY TTL DnsDate + INTERVAL 90 DAY;
 ALTER TABLE `.inner.DNS_SRCIP_MASK` MODIFY TTL DnsDate + INTERVAL 90 DAY;
 ```

+UPDATE: in the latest version of `clickhouse`, the .inner tables do not have the same name as the corresponding aggregation views.
+In order to modify the TTL you have to find the table names in UUID format using `SHOW TABLES` and repeat the `ALTER` command with those UUIDs.

 # Sampling and Skipping